stevemcghee/stevemcghee.dev/content/videos/infrastructure-as-code.md

 # Infrastructure as code

-A practical guide to implementing infrastructure as code.
+An introduction to managing infrastructure through code.

 {{< youtube "84Ql00Bjh1Y" >}}

 ## Abstract

-This talk provides an introduction to infrastructure as code (IaC) and its benefits.
-We discuss best practices, tools, and strategies for implementing IaC in your organization, with a focus on reliability and maintainability.
+This talk provides a comprehensive introduction to Infrastructure as Code (IaC), covering fundamental concepts, best practices, and practical approaches to getting started with managing infrastructure programmatically.

 ## Resources